silviot/edx-platform-wiki/Sites-powered-by-Open-edX.md

-This is a list of sites running on Open edX.
+This is a list of sites powered by Open edX.
 Feel free to add yours, with a short description.
 There's no organization to the page (yet!).

 * [edX](http://edx.org) - The original, with dozens of members.
 * [Stanford Open edX](https://class.stanford.edu/) - Stanford's edX courses.